 The College’s intercollegiate athletic programs are located on the Monroeville Campus with the Cooper Center housing a gymnasium for men’s and women’s basketball.
 In addition to a softball complex and a baseball complex, the College’s outdoor facilities include a tennis complex with eight lighted courts for student and public use.
 The College also has a scenic bike/pedestrian walking trail on the western side of the campus which is approximately 1.2 miles long.

-Nettles Auditorium -A 900-seat auditorium, serves the cultural needs of both the College and the community.
-The auditorium is equipped with state-of-the-art sound, lighting, and broadband wireless Internet to support conferences, musicals, and theater productions for the College and the community.
+Nettles Auditorium is a 900-seat auditorium that serves the cultural needs of both the College and the community.
+The auditorium is equipped with sound, lighting, and Internet to support conferences, musicals, and theater productions for the College and the community.

-The Workforce Development Centerlocated near the Monroeville campus is approximately 75,000-square-feet and was purchased in 2010 from Vanity Fair, Inc. The building is primarily used to expand the technical programming in the Monroeville Campus area as well as promote economic development in the region.
-The College currently teaches dual enrollment Welding and Industrial Maintenance classes in the facility.
+The Workforce Development Center located near the Monroeville campus is approximately 75,000-square-feet and was purchased in 2010 from Vanity Fair, Inc. The College currently teaches Welding in the facility.

 The Science Building contains multipurpose classrooms and science laboratories for biology, physics, chemistry, and physical science.

 The Nursing Building is home to three multipurpose classrooms and a simulation laboratory.
 Additionally, there are faculty offices and administrative offices located in this building.